ARCHER2-HPC/archer2-docs/docs/research-software/chemshell/chemshell.md

 ## Using ChemShell on ARCHER2

 !!! warning
-    ChemShell is not yet available on ARCHER2
+    The python-based version of ChemShell is not yet available on ARCHER2

 The python-based version of ChemShell is open-source and is freely available to all users on ARCHER2.